testcontainers/testcontainers-go/docs/features/wait/http.md

 - the TLS config to be used for HTTPS.
 - the startup timeout to be used in seconds, default is 60 seconds.
 - the poll interval to be used in milliseconds, default is 100 milliseconds.
+- the basic auth credentials to be used.

 Variations on the HTTP wait strategy are supported, including: